thiblahute/meson-website/Reference-manual.md

 ## Functions ##

+### add_global_arguments ###

+Adds the positional arguments to the compiler command line for the language specified in <tt>language</tt> keyword argument.
+Note that there is no way to remove an argument set in this way.
+If you have an argument that is only used in a subset of targets, you have to specify it in per-target flags.

+The arguments are used in all compiler invocations with the exception of compile tests, because you might need to run a compile test with and without the argument in question.
+For this reason only the arguments explicitly specified are used during compile tests.

 ### configure_file ###

 Takes a configuration file template and values and produces a file as specified in [the configuration file documentation](Configuration).
 The keyword arguments are the following: